bryanem32/hyperv_vm_creator/README.md

 - Click on the checkbox on the VM's for the GPU drivers to be updated
 - Click on the checkbox "Start VM after update" to start the VMs selected after updating.
 ## Usage Notes
-- Updating the GPU requires for the VMs to shutdown.
+- Updating the GPU drivers requires for the VMs to shutdown.
 The program will shutdown the VMs automatically
 - This program is separate from the Hyper-V VM Creator because this can be used independently after the drivers are updated on the Main Host PC
 - This program is only tested/verified to work on VMs created by the Hyper-V VM Creator.
-- Microsoft Hyper-V limits Guest VM GPU Passthrough VRAM to 4GB, regardless of Host PC's GPU VRAM size
+- Microsoft Hyper-V limits Guest VM GPU Partitioning VRAM to 4GB, regardless of Host PC's GPU VRAM size
 # Known Issues
 - None
 # What's New